DevelopersHawai/nodeJS_SocialMediaSite/README.md

     - [x] Get all posts by all users
     - [x] Get posts by a particular user
     - [ ] Delete a post feature (so that people can save their reputation if things get wonky)
+      - [ ] In case someone tries to delete someone's else post they will be denied
+      - [ ] Security on the post to prevent random deletion